-Offline-First is a software paradigm where the software must work as well offline as it does online.
+Offline-First (aka local first) is a software paradigm where the software must work as well offline as it does online.
 To implement this, you have to store data at the client side, so that your application can still access it when the internet goes away.
 This can be either done with complex caching strategies, or by using an offline first database (like RxDB) that stores the data inside of IndexedDb and replicates it from and to the backend in the background.
 This makes the local database, not the server, the gateway for all persistent changes in application state.

 Offline first is not about having no internet connection

 While in the past, internet connection was an unstable, things are changing especially for mobile devices.
 Mobile networks become better and having no internet becomes less common even in remote locations.
 So if we did not care about offline first applications in the past, why should we even care now?
 In the following I will point out why offline first applications are better, not because they support offline usage, but because of other reasons.

 UX is better without loading spinners